 1. What am I going to sell?

 I’m not crafty.
 I don’t make anything — much less something I could potentially sell online.
-Nor do I own a brick-n-mortar store full of merchandise.
-But if you do, you already have the answer to the most important question here and you’re ready to move on to #2.
+Nor do I own a brick-and-mortar store full of merchandise.
+But if you do, you already have the answer to the most important question here, and you’re ready to move on to #2.

 Not so fast